Skip to content

 No, tegus don’t eat dogs.
 They can eat dog food, though.

-A large tegu could potentially eat a small dog, but in general this is not what they would normally prey on and a pet tegu is unlikely to attack a dog of any size unless provoked.
+A large tegu could technically eat a small dog, but this is very unlikely as it is not what they would normally prey on in the wild.

 You should not keep your tegu anywhere near rodents, birds, or insect pets, because they will see them as a meal.